react-navigation/react-navigation.github.io/versioned_docs/version-6.x/native-stack-navigator.md

 #### `autoHideHomeIndicator`

-Boolean indicating whether to hide the iOS home indicator.
+Boolean indicating whether the home indicator should prefer to stay hidden.
 Defaults to `false`.

 Only supported on iOS.